gajalgarg09/Weather-App/README.md

 A simple weather forecasting web application that allows users to search for a city and view real-time weather data.
 The app provides temperature, weather descriptions, and icons representing current weather conditions.

 <h2>Features<br> </h2>
-✔️ Real-time Weather Data – Fetches accurate weather data using the OpenWeather API. <br>
+✔️Real-time Weather Data – Fetches accurate weather data using the OpenWeather API. <br>
 ✔️ Responsive Design – Works on both desktop and mobile devices. <br>
 ✔️ User-Friendly Interface – Clean and intuitive UI with smooth animations. <br>
 ✔️ Error Handling – Displays messages for invalid city names or empty input. <br>